stuckinsnow/neovim-config/README.md

 # 💤 LazyVim Config

+Note, this is an old config.

-I'm new to Lua, so don't trust some of the more complicated files, but maybe it can give you some inspiration if you're new.
+Don't trust some of the more complicated files as I was/am new to Lua, but maybe it can give you some inspiration.
 Some of the plugins are disabled, but I kept the config files for them as it's an opinionated choice.
 For example, You may prefer to use neo-tree and telescope.
-Find the line that says `enabled = false`.
+Find the line that says `enabled = false` and change it.

 ## UI config